SultanRahi/zmk-config-corne-bepo/README.md

 - On the third layer, the numeric one, I added a dot and a comma, for easy access.
 - I put altgr on the right, as the original keyboard didn’t have one.
 Which means that now, alt+y is unavailable.
 Altgr+h too.
 Don’t know if it’s a problem for anybody.
 Maybe there’s a way to make them available, but I don’t have a use for them.
 - There are two possible apostrophes : ' and ’.
 - The compose key has to be chosen as the left windows key.
-It can be access by holding for a short time Z or F.
+It can be accessed by holding for a short time Z or F.

 To make it work, you have, of course, to choose the bépo layout (the keymap editor, which is really useful, will not give you the proper letters).